sue-CC/green-lab-android-runner/AndroidRunner/Plugins/batterymanager/README.md

 ## Limitations and Known Issues
 * The `EXTRA_*` values do not update between runs.
 We are working on a fix for this issue.
+* The companion app keeps everything in memory and then dumps it to a csv file.
+This means that if the user wants to use memory as a dependent variable, they should not use the `csv` persistency strategy.
 * Very low `sample_interval` values causes the number of observations from the companion app to be inconsistent.